The Great Society (band)

 The Great Society (also known as The Great!!
-Society!!) was a 1960s San Francisco rock band that existed from 1965 to 1966, and was closely associated with the burgeoning Bay Area acid rock scene.
-Best known as the original group of model-turned-singer Grace Slick, the initial line-up of the band also featured her then-husband Jerry Slick on drums, his brother Darby Slick on guitar, David Miner on vocals and guitar, Bard DuPont on bass, and Peter van Gelder on flute, bass, and saxophone.
+Society!!) was an American rock band that existed from 1965 to 1966, and was closely associated with the burgeoning San Francisco Bay Area acid rock scene.
+Best known as the original group of model-turned-singer Grace Slick, the initial lineup of the band also featured her then-husband Jerry Slick on drums, his brother Darby Slick on guitar, David Miner on vocals and guitar, Bard DuPont on bass, and Peter van Gelder on flute, bass, and saxophone.
 Miner and DuPont did not remain with the band for the duration of its existence.

 History

-In the late summer of 1965, Grace, Darby, and Jerry were inspired by The Beatles to start their own group.
+In the late summer of 1965, Grace, Darby, and Jerry were inspired by the Beatles to start their own group.
 Grace has said that seeing Jefferson Airplane perform for the first time was an influence as well.
-The band made its debut at the Coffee Gallery in San Francisco's North Beach neighborhood on October 15, 1965 and continued to perform throughout 1966.
+The band made its debut at the Coffee Gallery in San Francisco's North Beach neighborhood on October 15, 1965, and continued to perform throughout 1966.

 The band released only one single during its lifetime, the Darby Slick-penned "Someone to Love" (backed with "Free Advice").
-The single was issued in February 1966 on Autumn Records' subsidiary label Northbeach Records, and made little impact outside of the Bay Area.
-While signed to Autumn Records, the band worked with the label's staff producer Sly Stone, who at the time was still in the process of forming Sly and the Family Stone.
-Purportedly, Stewart eventually walked out as the band's producer after it took The Great Society over 50 takes to record a version of the song "Free Advice" that was suitable for release.
+The single was issued in February 1966 on Autumn Records' subsidiary label Northbeach Records, but made little impact outside of the Bay Area.
+While signed to Autumn Records, the band worked with the label's staff producer Sylvester Stewart, who at the time was still in the process of forming Sly and the Family Stone.
+Purportedly, Stewart eventually walked out as the band's producer after it took the Great Society over 50 takes to record a version of the song "Free Advice" that was suitable for release.

-Momentum for the band began to build as they started opening for Jefferson Airplane and other successful local bands, with Columbia Records offering The Great Society a recording contract.
+Momentum for the band began to build as they started opening for Jefferson Airplane and other successful local bands, with Columbia Records offering the Great Society a recording contract.
 However, by the time the contract arrived in the mail, Grace had decided to join the Airplane to replace their departing vocalist Signe Toly Anderson.
-Because Grace had been both the visual and musical focal point, the band could not survive without her and disbanded in the fall of 1966.
+Because Grace had been both the visual and musical focal point, the band could not survive without her; it disbanded in the fall of 1966.
 Grace and Jerry Slick soon divorced.